Skykomish River Rafting | Whitewater | Class 4-5

 Classification and Risk Analysis of the Skykomish River

-- Highest possible classification: Class 5 (at high water).
-American
+Highest possible classification: Class 5 (at high water)

-- Major risks to human safety: Rocks, blunt force trauma, & abrasion (particularly at low water), hypothermia/exposure (especially in early season), flush drowning (especially in early season)
+Major risks to human safety: Rocks, blunt trauma, & abrasion (particularly at low water), hypothermia/exposure (especially in early season), flush drowning (especially in early season)

-The Skykomish River is an opportunity for physically fit people to enjoy some really amazing whitewater.
-"The Sky", as it is often called, is a beautiful and classic intermediate to advanced whitewater run that features several class 3 rapids as well as boasting the largest, most significant whitewater drop near Seattle; Boulder Drop..
+The Skykomish River rafting experience is an opportunity for physically fit people to enjoy some really amazing whitewater.
+"The Sky", as it is often called, is a beautiful and classic intermediate to advanced whitewater run that features several class 3 rapids as well as boasting the largest, most significant whitewater drop near Seattle; Boulder Drop.
 The Skykomish has a long tenured reputation as an outstanding whitewater adventure, and has been the main whitewater attraction in the area since people began rafting in Washington decades ago.
 Boulder Drop, the largest rapid on the Skykomish is considered a class 4 rapid by American Whitewater but can reach into the class 4+ range when the river is running higher.
 Some people refer to the Skykomish as a "Class 5 commercial run", as it has a level of danger and technicality that other Washington Rivers lack.
 Our expert guides love taking the technical route through this rapid and testing their skill with tenacious paddling crews.
 This is not a river for the faint at heart or the inexperienced; for those wishing for a more introductory river rafting experience we recommend our Skagit River Whitewater trip.
-The Skykomish requires excellent attention to safety instructions and paddle commands to give your crew the best chance of safely navigating the wild rapids.
+The Skykomish River rafting trip requires excellent attention to safety instructions and paddle commands to give your crew the best chance of safely navigating the wild rapids.
 So eat a good breakfast and lace up for a whitewater adventure that can't be beat!
-A beautiful river corridor that sits within a 45 minute drive from Seattle (with no traffic), the Skykomish River offers an incredible escape from the rigors of daily life.
-If you have questions regarding ability levels on the rivers, please be sure to see our blog.
+A beautiful river corridor that sits within a 45 minute drive from Seattle (with no traffic), the Skykomish River rafting trip offers an incredible escape from the rigors of daily life.
+If you would like more information on our rivers, please be sure to see our blog.

 When you arrive at Big Eddy near Gold Bar you will know that you're about to embark on a serious whitewater adventure.
 Whitewater enthusiasts from all over the northwest come here to give the Sky a run, so don't be surprised to see kayakers, rafters, and many parts of the whitewater community gathered here.
 A big parking lot with restrooms is there, and if you look around you will see Triad River Tours with its red Maravia rafts, accompanied by either a large school bus or Chevrolet Suburbans.
 Once you check in with your guide you'll be given a wetsuit (if previously rented upon reservation), helmet, and type 5 personal floatation device.
 Take these items with you and get yourself suited up; remember that your instructional safety video, which was included in your confirmation email, will give you directions on how to get your gear fitted to you properly.